PC Gamer Ranked are our ridiculously comprehensive lists of the best, worst, and everything in-between from every corner of PC gaming.

 Steel Sky Productions

-A one-to-one adaptation of a tabletop game, Underworlds takes the even more heavy metal high fantasy of Age of Sigmar and presents it at small scale, with squads of three and up fighting over objectives that look like leftover props from a D&D game.
+A one-to-one adaptation of a tabletop game, Underworlds takes the even more heavy metal high fantasy of Age of Sigmar and presents it at small scale.
+Squads of three or more warriors fight over objectives that look like leftover props from a D&D game.

-Matches are only three turns long, which is often not enough time to wipe out an enemy—instead you win by completing objectives dealt from a deck of cards you construct, which prioritizes thoughtful play and maneuvering over pure offense.
+Matches are only three turns long, which is often not enough time to wipe out an enemy—instead you win by completing objectives dealt from a deck of cards, which prioritizes thoughtful play and maneuvering over pure offense.
 There's a lot to learn, and a lot of potentially interesting tactics based around constructing a warband and choosing cards for both objectives and powers that suit them.

 In 1999 Games Workshop released a skirmish-scale tabletop game set in the ruins of the comet-smashed city of Mordheim, where warbands squabble over shards of magic "wyrdstone."
 There have been a couple of digital versions, like this one which was originally released for mobile.
-It shows, but in ways that actually add to it.
+Its mobile origins show, but in ways that actually add to it.

 The Clash of Clans-style models look agreeably like plastic figurines and the short duration of battles gives it the snacky quality that makes Into the Breach and XCOM: Chimera Squad easy to pick up and play.
 With its traditional top-down view, it's also more likely to set off any nostalgia you may have for the tabletop game than Rogue Factor's more ambitious version, a few spots down the list.